 A very important aspect of taking care of your pet involves pet grooming.
 This is a process that involves taking care of your dog or cat’s coat and skin.
 Pets have hairs and coats which need good maintenance and grooming to keep them looking clean, glossy and healthy.
 Regular cleaning is necessary to keep your dog or cat looking clean and smart.

-In a case where you hardly have the time to do this yourself, you might need to visit Safari Veterinary Care Centers in League City to get your pet properly groomed and taken care of.
+In a case where you hardly have the time to do this yourself, you might need to visit an Animal Hospital League City to get your pet properly groomed and taken care of.

 Generally, healthy and happy pets have this glowing look about them which usually comes off their glossy-looking, rich coats.
 A sick pet, on the other hand, looks dull not just in its expression but from the look of its coat.
 A dull, lifeless coat is usually evident.